If life is starting to be a struggle, and the downs are affecting your daily life, it’s time to get some help and support.

 Anti Social

-Without treatment and support, continued low mood can have a negative impact on your relationships, work, finances, and overall health, so it is important to get help.
+Without treatment and support, continued low mood can have a negative impact on your relationships, work, finances, and overall health, so it is important to seek help for sadness or help for low mood.

-Luckily, there are ways to overcome low mood, so you don’t have to continue feeling the way you are.
+Luckily, there are ways to overcome feeling low, so you don’t have to continue feeling the way you are.
 It is important to seek help for low mood if you have been feeling down for a while.
+Reaching out for support can also provide help with loneliness if you’re experiencing isolation alongside your low mood.

 Get in touch with one our local service providers, who will work with you to find the right support service for you.
 Find out more about each of the talking therapy services we currently provide across Kent and Medway.